I shall begin this post with a…

 1) Company and Management culture

 In contrast, ATVI’s management, Blizzard Entertainment in particular, remain gamers at heart and understand the issues facing the industry.
-They have shown comparative restraint and attention to detail in their development of games and has so far not released any game with anti-consumer features or a boat load of bugs at launch.
+They have shown comparative restraint and attention to detail in their development of games.
+So far, they also have not released any game with anti-consumer features or a boat load of bugs at launch.

 2) A very deep moat